open-telemetry/opentelemetry-specification/issue-management.md

 - Reviewer:
   - Person whose Approval is needed to merge the PR.
 - Sponsor:
-  - This person, typically a technical committee member or someone the TC has assigned, is responsible for the completion of the issue.
+  - The [specification sponsors](./community-membership.md#specification-sponsor), identified as the assignee of the issue, is responsible for the completion of the issue.
-    This may require finding collaborators or reviewers to work on the issue.
-    They may also act as collaborator or reviewer, but are not required to do so.
-    They are also responsible to make sure the issue is kept up to date and closed when the issue is completed.
-    The sponsor is identified as the assignee of the issue.
 - Triager:
   - This person is responsible for applying appropriate labels as outlined below, following up on issues to ensure they are complete,